ltagai/ceudsd/seminar/1-sql/README.md

 **Sometimes it doesn't work**:
 ```
-SELECT aircraft, state, MAX(cost) AS max_cost FROM birdstrikes GROUP BY state ORDER BY state;
+SELECT aircraft, state, MAX(cost) AS max_cost FROM birdstrikes GROUP BY state ORDER BY state
 ```

 Let's fix it: